adminion/off-the-record/README.md

 ### Production

-Installing off-the-record globally will create a binary in your system prefix.
+Installing off-the-record globally will create a binary that is easy to run.

     $ npm install -g off-the-record

+See [folders | npm Documentation](https://docs.npmjs.com/files/folders) for more information on global packages.

 ### Development

 If you're looking to contribute/develop you should omit the `-g` option to install locally to the current folder.
 See [#contributing](Contributing) below.

+    $ npm install off-the-record

 ## Configure
 Off the record is configured using [config](https://github.com/lorenwest/node-config).

-You might want to define some custom configuration options in `config/production.json` or `config/development.json` to override those in `config/default.json`.
+You might want to define some custom configuration options in `./config/production.json` or `config/development.json` to override those in `config/default.json`.

+Where you find your config files depends on how you installed off-the-record.
+If you installed locally, config files will be in `./node_modules/off-the-record/config/`.
+If you installed globally, you'll need to figure out where the symbolic link off-the-record was created, where it points do, and then get the directory... or you can just run this code and it will tell where they are...

+    $ npm run wheresmyconfig

 ```json
 {